TeamGloomy/TeamGloomy.github.io/pages/mydoc/gtr_connected_sbc.md

 #### Sensorless Homing

+**Supported by only the TMC2209, TMC2226 and TMC5160**
-If using sensorless homing/stall detection (supported by only the TMC2209 or TMC2226), the following line must be added to the board.txt file.
+If using sensorless homing/stall detection with TMC2209 or TMC2226 the following line must be added to the board.txt file.
+It is not needed with TMC5160.
 ```
 stepper.TmcDiagPins = {F.2, C.13, E.0, G.14, G.9, D.3, I.4, F.4, F.6, I.7, F.12}
 ```
 Please only include the diag pin numbers where you intend to use sensorless homing on that axis.
 For example, if you only intend to use sensorless homing/stall detection on driver 0 and driver 1, only include F.2 and C.13 in your board.txt file.
 For more information about setting up sensorless homing, please read [this](sensorless.html).

 #### Driver Diag Pin